helloimdomas/ai-medical-imaging-open/README.md

 ---

-## Methodology
+## Experiments and Results

-### MedGemma Caption Classification
+### Step 1: MedGemma Caption Classification (full dataset, 913 samples)

 [MedGemma-1.5-4B-it](https://ollama.com/dcarrascosa/medgemma-1.5-4b-it:Q4_K_M) (Q4_K_M quantization, via Ollama) generates free-text captions for each image.
 Classification is by keyword extraction: does the caption contain "melanoma" or "nevus"?

-We first ran two prompts on the full 913 images (open-ended and binary choice).
 Caption quality is evaluated with **RAGAS** (Retrieval Augmented Generation Assessment), using Gemini as a judge against the cleaned reference captions:
 - **Faithfulness (0–1):** Are claims in the generated caption supported by the reference?
 - **Relevance (0–1):** Does the generated caption address the same medical findings?

-MedGemma performed poorly on both prompts.
-To check whether this was a prompt engineering problem, we ran a **12-configuration ablation** (4 prompt variants × 3 decoding temperatures) on 10 diagnostically hard nevus cases.
-None exceeded 10% accuracy.

-### Reality Check: Are the Images Just That Hard?

-To verify that the images themselves are classifiable — and MedGemma's failure is model-specific — we extracted **BiomedCLIP** embeddings (512-d) and trained supervised classifiers (LogReg, SVM, Random Forest) on top.
-This reached ~74% balanced accuracy, confirming the images carry enough visual signal for classification.

-The professor then suggested adding **MedSigLIP** (768-d embeddings), since MedGemma internally uses MedSigLIP as its vision encoder.
-If MedGemma's own vision backbone can separate the classes when used for embedding-based classification, that would prove the failure is in MedGemma's language generation, not its visual understanding.
-MedSigLIP + SVM also reached ~74%.

-### Why Do Both Embedding Models Hit the Same ~74% Ceiling?

-Both BiomedCLIP-SVM and MedSigLIP-SVM plateau around 74% balanced accuracy.
-To understand why, we analyzed the test-set failures.
-Note: we can only analyze failures on the **test set** (not the full 913 images), because the remaining images were used to train the SVMs.

-We found **35 cases where both models fail**, plus 15 where only MedSigLIP fails and 21 where only BiomedCLIP fails.
-The shared hard cases concentrate in diagnostically ambiguous subtypes:
-- **Benign lesions that mimic malignancy:** Spitz tumors, cellular blue nevi
-- **Melanomas that defy typical appearance:** in-situ, mucosal, desmoplastic

-The course instructor then suggested **UMAP projections** to visualize the embedding space.
-These show Spitz tumor embeddings scattering across melanoma-dense regions — their features are morphologically indistinguishable from melanoma.
-This explains the ~74% ceiling: it is set by genuine morphological ambiguity in these rare subtypes.

----

-## Results

-### MedGemma: Full-Dataset Runs (913 samples)

-Two prompts were evaluated on the full dataset.
+Two prompts were evaluated.
 Full prompt text in [`configs/prompts.yaml`](configs/prompts.yaml).

 - **Open (baseline):** *"You are a pathologist examining a biopsy.
 Describe the key histological features [...]
 Provide your best guess for the diagnosis and your certainty level."*
 - **Binary choice:** *"You are a pathologist examining a biopsy.
 This lesion is either MELANOMA or a BENIGN NEVUS. [...]
 State your diagnosis."*